Charging for your app with the REST Admin API: Concepts

-For example, if a merchant signs up for Shopify on January 1st, then their first invoice will be on that day and their second invoice will be on January 31st.
-Apps work similarly; if a merchant installs and agrees to pay for your app on January 5th, then their app billing cycle is from January 5th up to and including Feb.
+If a merchant signs up for Shopify on January 1st, then their first invoice will be on that day and their second invoice will be on January 31st.
+Apps work similarly.
+If a merchant installs and agrees to pay for your app on January 5th, then their app billing cycle is from January 5th up to and including Feb.
 3th.
 The merchant will see the charge for the app on their invoice on January 31st.
 Their next payment period for the app will begin on Feb.
 4th.

 There are several ways to see your earnings from the Partner Dashboard.